Writing blog posts is one thing. But writing good blog posts is a completely different thing.

 Go to Google and type in your topic.
 Before you hit enter, take note of the ideas the autosuggest is giving you.
 Those are the topics people are searching for the most.

 If there’s no autosuggest for the topic you want to write about, that means there’s no one searching for that query.
 Try to reword the query or don’t write the blog post.

 Then scroll all the way down to the related search results.
-Take note of these as well, because once again, those are the search results people are searching for.
+Take note of these as well because those are the queries people are searching for.

 Hit enter and now scroll through the top bar.
 Those are the related topics people are searching for.

 Alternatively, you can go to AnswerThePublic and type in your topic there.
-It will give you queries people are searching for on the internet.
-I suggest you type in just a one or two-word phrase as it will give you more suggestions.
+It will give you all the queries people are searching for.
+I suggest you type in just a one or two-word phrase as it will give you more results.

 It’s a paid tool, but you have five free searches per day.

 You can also take an extra step to predict the future of your keywords.
 Just go to Google Trends.
 It will tell you whether the search volume of your keyword is on the incline, decline, or whether it remains static.